fhellwig/pkgconfig/README.md

     package.json                <-- "name": "myapp"
     lib/
         app.js                  <-- requires and calls pkgconfig
+    config/
-    etc/                        <-- this directory is still used myapp.json
+        default.json            <-- this file is still found and used
 ```

 The application directory is found using the following algorithm: